How to be a productive person: 14 tricks to significantly boost your productivity

 You see, growing up, I was envious of the kid who finished an hour-long homework assignment in 20 minutes.
 Now an adult, that much hasn’t changed.
 My kid-at-heart psyche still wants to race through my assignments and get outside and play.

 What follows are some of the most significant habits of highly productive people.
 From ways to stay focused, to methods of clearing distractions.
+TWhat follows are some of the most significant habits of highly productive people.
+From ways to stay focused, to methods of clearing distractions.
 These tips can help you max out your potential and get more done.
 Here’s the insight you need to be a productive person.

 Productivity Hacks: Learn these tips for how to be a productive person